 Options Option 1 - Continuation of the existing LDP strategy Option 2 - Distribute Growth Proportionately across the County's most Sustainable Settlements Option 3 - Focus Growth on the M4 Corridor Option 4 - Focus Growth in the North of the County Rank = = = = Significant effect?
 Uncertain Uncertain Uncertain Uncertain Discussion WHS was inscribed by UNESCO in 2000 of the period 2018-2023 a suite of policies for There are also a range of designated herit 31 Conservation Areas including a ra (231.6ha), Llanarth (203.1ha) and Aber Settlements.
-There is a collection of C settlements along the eastern border of the word of the w ng considerably in size and character, the la ocated in Chepstow and the wider south ea th of Abergavenny and north west of Monn ic Interest have been identified by CADW g Outstanding Universal Value (OUV).
+There is a collection of Cosettlements along the eastern border of eastern border of the word of ng considerably in size and character, the la located in Chepstow and the wider south ea th of Abergavenny and north west of Monn ric Interest have been identified by CADW g Outstanding Universal Value (OUV).
 A Nation, presentation and transmission of the vation, presentation and transmission of the the County: ges and medieval castles.
-The largest three are, there are Conservation Areas located ty, including within numerous settlements argest of which are Chepstow Park and Piest of the County, with others distributed thouth. within the County - Blaenavon, the Gwenter Grade II.
-There are multiple Grade I list - including the Abergavenny Castle Ruins Buildings, 166 (7.5% of the stock) are idented in the county of buildings are: Management Plan has been prepared for the Site's OUV.58 e Conservation Areas are Mathern in the remaining Primary and Secondary along the M4 corridor, and within rural ercefield Park, both located in Chepstow.
-Iroughout the settlement hierarchy and in the Lower Wye Valley.
-Sted buildings located within the Primary within the town centre).
-Usk also has notified as being 'at risk'.
+The largest three ree, there are Conservation Areas located ty, including within numerous settlements argest of which are Chepstow Park and Piest of the County, with others distributed throuth. within the County - Blaenavon, the Gwenter Grade II.
+There are multiple Grade I list - including the Abergavenny Castle Ruins Buildings, 166 (7.5% of the stock) are idented in the county of buildings are: Management Plan has been prepared for the Site's OUV.
+58 The Conservation Areas are Mathern I in the remaining Primary and Secondary along the M4 corridor, and within rural dercefield Park, both located in Chepstow.
+Incompose the settlement hierarchy and in the Levels and the Lower Wye Valley.
+Sted buildings located within the Primary swithin the town centre).
+Usk also has intified as being 'at risk'.
 The four

-&lt;sup>58 Chris Blandford Associates (2018) Blaenavon Industrial Landscape World Heritage Site Management Plan 2018-2023 http://moderngov.torfaen.gov.uk/documents/s35685/Blaenavon%20WHS%20Management%20Plan%20FINAL%20SEPTEMBER%202018.pdf
+58 Chris Blandford Associates (2018) Blaenavon Industrial Landscape World Heritage Site Management Plan 2018-2023 http://moderngov.torfaen.gov.uk/documents/s35685/Blaenavon%20WHS%20Management%20Plan%20FINAL%20SEPTEMBER%202018.pdf